Ricoledan/bmad-architecture-agent/README.md

-# BMAD Cloud Architecture Expansion Pack
+# BMAD Architecture Suite

-A comprehensive cloud architecture design and analysis expansion pack for the **BMAD-METHOD** (Building Multi-Agent Designs) framework.
+A complete expert architect toolkit with 5 specialized expansion packs for the **BMAD-METHOD** (Building Multi-Agent Designs) framework, covering cloud infrastructure, data architecture, API integration, platform engineering, and governance.

 ## What is BMAD?